 Treatment of metastatic disease depends on whether it is resectable or non-resectable.

-Non-Resectable Metastatic Disease
+Non-Resectable Stage 4 Disease

 Most cases of metastatic disease are treated with chemotherapy with/without targeted therapy.
 Immunotherapy is also an option for treatment of metastatic colon cancer.

 In some selected cases, with limited metastasis to liver and/or lungs, tumor resection may be possible.
 Also in unresectable disease, it may become resectable if it responds nicely to treatment.
 When limited liver metastasis involves only a small part of liver, surgical resection may be tried.
 Similarly, if lung metastasis is localised to only a small part, that can be removed safely, resection may be done.

 Pembrolizumab and nivolumab have been approved as the second- or third-line therapy for patients with unresectable or advanced/metastatic, dMMR/MSI-H positive colorectal cancers that have progressed on prior treatment (except a checkpoint inhibitor).

-Best Colon Cancer Specialist in Delhi
+Best Colorectal Cancer Specialist in Gurgaon

-Call +91 9686813020 for appointment.
+Call +91 9686813020 for appointment